Fly Upper Computer Installation and Usage Guide

 3. System Startup Verification

-- If there is no output, try pressing the Enter key to wake it.
+- Try pressing the Enter key to wake up if there is no output

 4. Network Configuration

-After the system starts, configure Wi-Fi connection via the command line.
+After the system startup is complete, configure the Wi-Fi connection via the command line

 IV.
 Common Issues and Maintenance Guide

-- Issue: Boot sequence when both a TF card and an M2WE card are inserted.
+- Issue: Startup order when both a TF card and an M2WE card are inserted simultaneously

-- Explanation: The system always boots from the TF card first, but this does not affect the normal use of the M2WE card's WiFi function after boot.
+- Explanation: The system always prioritizes booting from the TF card, but this does not affect the normal use of the M2WE card's WiFi function after startup

-- Solution: It is recommended to insert only a single system card for daily use to avoid confusion.
+- Solution: It is recommended to use only one system card at a time for daily use to avoid confusion

 Storage Card Selection

-- Issue: How should beginners choose the storage card type?
+- Issue: How beginners should choose the type of storage card

 - Solution:

-- Recommended Solution: TF card (high versatility, low cost, suitable for beginners).
+- Recommended Solution: TF card (strong versatility, low cost, suitable for beginners)

-- Important Reminder: Using a TF card requires additional configuration of a Linux driver-free WiFi module.
+- Important Reminder: Using a TF card requires additional configuration of a Linux driverless WiFi module

-- Alternative Solution: M2WE card has built-in WiFi, but requires a dedicated writer.
+- Alternative Solution: The M2WE card comes with built-in WiFi function but requires a dedicated programmer

 M2WE Card Contact Issues